 During our normal course of business, we have made certain indemnities, commitments and guarantees under which it may be required to make payments in relation to certain transactions.
 These include (i) intellectual property indemnities to our customers and licensees in connection with the use, sale and/or license of our product or trademarks, (ii) indemnities to various lessors in connection with facility leases for certain claims arising from such facilities or leases, (iii) indemnities to vendors and service providers pertaining to the goods and services provided to us or based on our negligence or willful misconduct and (iv) indemnities involving the accuracy of representations and warranties in certain contracts.
 In addition, we have consulting agreements that provide for payment of nominal fees upon the issuance of patents and/or the commercialization of research results.
-We have also issued guarantees in the form of standby letters of credit of \$15.6 million as of December 31, 2023.
+We have also issued guarantees in the form of standby letters of credit of \$19.8 million as of December 31, 2024.

 The duration of these indemnities, commitments and guarantees varies, and in certain cases, may be indefinite.
 The majority of these indemnities, commitments and guarantees do not provide for any limitation on the maximum amount of future payments we could be obligated to make.
 Historically, costs incurred to settle claims related to indemnities have not been material to our financial position, results of operations or cash flows.
 In addition, we believe the likelihood is remote that payments under the commitments and guarantees described above will have a material effect on our consolidated financial statements.
-The fair value of indemnities, commitments and guarantees that we issued during the year ended and as of December 31, 2023 was not material to our financial position, results of operations or cash flows.
+Except as otherwise included in this Note 13 and in Note 6 to these consolidated financial statements, the fair value of indemnities, commitments and guarantees that we issued during the year ended and as of December 31, 2024 was not material to our financial position, results of operations or cash flows.